 High blood pressure in a cat is considered to be a medical issue if a systolic blood pressure measurement greater than 160mmHg is repeatedly obtained.
 A single elevated measurement in conjunction with signs including sudden blindness, collapse, disorientation, seizure-like episodes, weakness, or paralysis also suggests the need for treatment.

-What Does Amlodipine Do For Cats?
+What Does Amlodipine Do for Cats?

 Amlodipine is a dihydropyridine calcium channel blocker.
 Calcium channels are ion channels within cells that selectively allow calcium ions.
 They are present in the cells of most mammals and have a variety of functions within cells, including transmitting signals between cells and the contraction of the muscle.